If cruising into or out of Venice, you’ll be treated to stunning views of the Venetian Lagoon and Giudecca Canal.

 There’s no smooth ramp up or down the bridge.

 Instead, you have to haul your wheely suitcase, bumpety-bump, up at least 50 low-rise steps, and then repeat the bumpety-bump down another 50 steps.
 The glass steps are a little slippery; some are cracked.

 Many tourists have slipped or tripped on the bridge since it opened.
 The City of Venice recently fined the bridge’s Spanish architect $86,000 USD for “macroscopic negligence” for designing a bridge that isn’t tourist friendly.

 Tip: The center strip of the bridge has concrete steps, and these are less disorienting than the glass steps.

 Who knew Venice has 400+ bridges?
-See here: The Beautiful Bridges of Venice
+See our post on the beautiful bridges of Venice

 How long does it take to get to the train station?